Ukayria/cholera-outbreak-predictor/README.md

 ## Why This Project?

 Cholera remains endemic in Nigeria.
-During my learning journey, I created this project to understand the role of AI in bolstering public health initiatives.
+During my learning journey, I created this project to understand the role of AI in supporting public health initiatives.
 I developed a classifier based on data pulled from the Nigerian Centre for Disease Control (NCDC) Weekly Epidemiological Reports (2021–2025) that marks weeks as **“Outbreak”** or **“No Outbreak”**.

 ## Project Structure